 5) Updating your data and marketing preferences

 We want you to remain in control of your personal data.
 If at any time, you want to update or amend your personal data or marketing preferences please contact us in the following ways:

 Phone lines open 8am – 6pm Monday to Friday, 10am – 4pm Saturday.
 Calls may be monitored and recorded for training purposes.

 Member Services, Britannia House, 21 Station Street, Brighton, BN1 4DE

 Verification, updating and amendment of personal data will take place within 30 days of receipt of your request.

-We will only use and store your information for as long as it is required for the purposes it was collected for.
+We will only use your information for as long as it is required for the purpose it was collected for.
 If we collect your personal information, the length of time we retain it is determined by a number of factors, including the purpose for which we use that information and our obligations under other laws.
 We will, therefore, keep your personal data for as long as it is necessary once the primary purpose has expired:

 When it is no longer necessary to retain your personal data, we will delete or anonymise it.